bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What tools are available in the BCE for analyzing disk images or directories of data tranferred from legacy media?
+- What tools are available in the BCE for analyzing disk images or directories of data transferred from legacy media?
+- How do you use them?
-- How can librarians and archivists capture basic system characteristics and metadata?
+  - Specifically, how can librarians and archivists capture basic system characteristics and metadata?
+  - How can they generate reports to help them triage and organize files for digital archiving processes?
-- How can they scan for for potentially sensitive information?
+  - How can they scan for for potentially sensitive information to help them make decisiosn about access?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Gain experience with:
+- Gain basic experience with:
-  - Brunnhilde, a reporting tool for directories and disk images;
+  - **Brunnhilde**, a reporting tool for directories and disk images;
-  - Bulk Extractor and Bulk Reviewer, which scans for credit card numbers, emails, etc.; and
+  - **Bulk Extractor** and **Bulk Reviewer**, which scans for credit card numbers, emails, etc.; and
   - `fiwalk`, to print filesystem statistics
-- Discover ways to learn more about the reporting functionality in the BitCurator Environment.
+- Learn more about reporting functionality in the BitCurator Environment, in general, and where to learn more.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Reporting in BitCurator is essentially a method of generating technical and preservaiton metadata about a disk image or directory of data.
+Reporting in BitCurator is essentially a method of generating technical and preservation metadata about a disk image or directory of data.

 At a high level, you will be using, and creating a workflow piecing together: